t4y3/site-webdev/src/_guides/debugging.md

    <aside class="alert alert-info" markdown="1">
     **Note:**
-    The first time dartdevc compiles an app, it takes quite a while.
+    The first dartdevc compilation takes the longest, because the entire app must be compiled.
-    Subsequent compilations are much faster.
+    After that, refreshes are much faster.
    </aside>

 1. Open the app in a Chrome browser window.
 For example,